Shivasaireddy007/Netflix-clone/README.md

 Navigate to the project directory: cd netflix-clone Install the dependencies: npm install
 Start the development server: npm start
-Open your browser and visit http://localhost:3000 to view the app.
 Features
 Browse and search for movies
 Watch movie trailers